corsairmarks/ringworld_graphical_enhancements/mod/README.md

 # Changes

-This mod adds one extra event which is triggered after each empire's capital planet is initialized.
-This event executes for every empire with Origin: Shattered Ring.
+This mod adds one extra event which is triggered for each empire with Origin: Shattered Ring at game start.
 The event switches the appearance of the starting ringworld to match the shipset selected by the empire, but has no gameplay impact.
-When the shattered ring section is fully repaired (as of 3.1) the new section resets its graphical entity upon completion which results in the ringworld returning to the default graphics.
+When shattered ring sections are fully repaired (as of 3.1) the repaired section resets its graphical entity upon completion which results in the ringworld returning to the default graphics.
 To avoid this, the decision to restore a shattered ring section now keeps its graphics entity when changing its planet class to a real ringworld section.

 Also altered are the built-in graphic entity definitions for habitable ringworld sections.
 Every shipset (graphical culture) has its habitable ringworld section definition updated to attach the cloud cover animation using a separate entity.
 Thus all habitable ringworld sections properly display the cloud cover that was previously missing.
 And finally, the terrain textures for all habitable sections have been switched to use Gaia planet textures instead of Continental.